 All fees and charges are payable at the time of registration.
 Remittance should be made payable to Albany State University and addressed as follows:

-Office of Fiscal Affairs Albany State University Albany, Georgia 31705
+Office of Fiscal Affairs Albany State University 504 College Drive Albany, Georgia 31705

-Please include the name and Albany State University Student ID number of the student for whom payment is intended when fees are sent by mail.
+Please include the name and social security number of the student for whom payment is intended when fees are sent by mail.